simp/puppet-gpasswd/README.md

 puppet-gpasswd
 ==============

-Puppet-driven local group modification capabilities for Linux systems gpasswd
+Puppet-driven local group modification capabilities for Linux `gpasswd`

-This is a module that enhances the native group type on systems supporting gpasswd to allow for the manipulation of group memebers.
+This is a module that enhances the native group type on systems supporting `gpasswd` to allow for the manipulation of group members.

-Specifically, it adds the :manages_members attribute to the native Puppet group type.
+Specifically, it adds the `:manages_members` attribute to the native Puppet group type.
 No alterations to your group code are required!

 Examples